Luis Armando Andrade Guillen

 Luis Armando Andrade Guillen (born March 10, 1995) is a Mexican Paralympic swimmer.
-He was born in Baja California Sur, México.
+He was born in Baja California Sur, Mexico.

 When Armando was 6 years old, in a car accident, he lost his arm.
 At that time, he started swimming as a form of therapy.
 Eventually, Armando earned the opportunity to compete in some competitions in Mexico and then in the Paralympics.
 From the age of eleven, Armando participated in the Paralympics.
 He went on to compete in the 2011 Pan American Games in Guadalajara and the IPC World Swimming Championships in Glasgow 2015.

 For being a very young competitor, Armando in January 2016 he was nominated for the FaceNews Youth Leadership Award.

-Personal
+Personal life

-Luis Armando Andrade Guillen is a Mexican athlete who was born on March 10, 1995, in Baja California Sur, México.
+Luis Armando Andrade Guillen is a Mexican athlete who was born on March 10, 1995, in Baja California Sur, Mexico.

 His parents instilled a love of swimming to him and his brothers from an early age.
 When Armando was one year old, he could swim and float by himself in the sea.